Ionhour Docs

 Introduction

-This guide walks you through creating your first monitoring check in Ionhour — from signing up to receiving your first alert.
+This guide walks you through your first few minutes in Ionhour — from creating a workspace to receiving your first alert.

 Create a Workspace

-After signing in, you'll be guided through a setup wizard to create your first workspace.
-Workspaces are the top-level container for everything in Ionhour — projects, checks, incidents, alerts, and team members.
+After signing in, a setup wizard walks you through creating your first workspace.
+Workspaces are the top-level container for everything in Ionhour — projects, checks, jobs, incidents, alerts, and team members.

-3. Choose a plan — Free to get started, or Pro for a 14-day free trial with full features.
+4. Choose a plan — Free to get started, or Pro for a free trial with the full feature set, billed monthly or yearly.

 Create a Project

-Projects group related checks together.
+Projects group related checks and jobs together.
 For example, you might have a "Backend API" project and a "Data Pipeline" project.

 2. Click New Project.